10 Truths & Myths About Vehicle Searches by Police in SC

 Once the police have probable cause to search a car, it doesn’t matter whether the objects they search belong to the driver or the passengers.
 The officers can search any object that is capable of concealing whatever they are searching for.

 If the search results in the discovery of incriminating evidence, the police can arrest the driver and the passengers.
+It is important to note that, even though you do not own the vehicle that was searched, you still have standing to challenge the constitutionality of any evidence that was found.

 Myth #8: If I get pulled over, I don’t have to do anything the officer asks or answer any questions.